jacksonmalms/azure-network-protocols/README.md

 Type "yes"

-After connecting it will then prompt you for the password of the Ubuntu VM (we set this when we made it), type the password (note: the password won't be visable as you type it in, it may look like you aren't typing it in but you are).
+After connecting it will then prompt you for the password of the Ubuntu VM (we set this when we made it), type the password (note: the password won't be visible as you type it in, it may look like you aren't typing it in but you are).
 </p>
 <br />